lk-geimfari/mimesis/README.rst

      :target: https://badge.fury.io/py/mimesis
      :alt: Python version

-Mimesis is a high-performance fake data generator for a variety of purposes in a variety of languages.
+Mimesis is a high-performance fake data generator for Python, which provides data for a variety of purposes in a variety of languages.
 The fake data could be used to populate a testing database, create fake API endpoints, create JSON and XML files of arbitrary structure, anonymize data taken from production and etc.

-Mimesis offers a number of advantages over other similar libraries, such as Faker:
+The key features are:

--  Performance.
-Significantly `faster <https://mimesis.name/foreword.html#performance>`_ than other similar libraries.
+-  **Performance**: Significantly `faster <https://mimesis.name/foreword.html#performance>`_ than other similar libraries.
--  Completeness.
-Strives to provide many detailed providers that offer a variety of data generators.
+-  **Completeness**: Strives to provide many detailed providers that offer a variety of data generators.
--  Simplicity.
-Does not require any modules other than the Python standard library.
+-  **Simplicity**: Does not require any modules other than the Python standard library.

 Installation